-Andrew is Director of CEBRA and reader and professor in applied statistics.
+Andrew is the CEO of CEBRA and reader and professor in applied statistics.
 Andrew focuses on ways of making and using measurements, with particular interests in both biosecurity and forestry.
 This topic carries him through applications of sampling theory, experimental design, statistical modeling, simulation, risk analysis, and decision making.

 Susie is an applied economist and a Senior Research Fellow in the Business School at the University of New England, Armidale, NSW.
 Her research interests include using bioeconomic modelling to solve issues related to pest and disease management, understanding the value of passive surveillance in biosecurity, tools for post-border surveillance of pests and diseases, and impact assessment of biosecurity investments.